 In these programmes, the university is free to offer transdisciplinary and cutting-edge specialisation.
 The undergraduate degree curriculum may be referred to as BA/BCom/BSc if it lasts three years.
 The current three-year undergraduate degree programmes with honours may also be kept up.

-The current nomenclature of MA/MCom/MSc, etc., may persist for a postgraduate degree curriculum that is either one year or two years in length.
+The current nomenclature of MA/MCom/MSc, etc., may persist for a postgraduate degree curriculum.
+This curriculum can either be one year or two years in length.

 All disciplines, including the arts, humanities, social sciences, business administration, management, and commerce, shall use this nomenclature.
 Visit the official UGC website or click Here for additional information.